 When used as supplemental sales literature, the Investment Profile for this portfolio must be preceded or accompanied by the appropriate variable annuity or variable life current prospectus (if applicable to the particular annuity or life product offered), as well as these disclosure pages.
 Portfolio statistics and rankings are subject to change and have not been adjusted for insurance-related charges and expenses associated with the life insurance policies or variable annuity contracts.
 Certain products may offer portfolio share classes that are different than those reported in this Investment Profile and could have rankings that are higher or lower than those shown.
 Equitable Financial Life Insurance Company contracts Morningstar Inc., for a fee, as a thirdparty advisor to produce this Investment Profile.
 In this capacity, Morningstar independently provides analysis on the underlying investment options for Equitable Financial.
 Equitable Financial and its affiliates have not independently verified this information.
 Portfolios that feature Equitable Financial's proprietary managed-volatility strategy (or may invest in underlying portfolios that feature this strategy) utilize futures and options to manage equity exposure when market volatility increases above specific thresholds set for the portfolio.
-It is not possible to manage volatility fully or perfectly, Certain other affiliated Portfolios, as well as unaffiliated Portfolios, may utilize volatility management techniques that differ from the EQ volatility management strategy. which could cause these portfolios to underperform or experience losses.
+It is not possible to manage volatility fully or perfectly, which could cause these portfolios to underperform or experience losses